The critical variational setting for stochastic evolution equations: Introduction

 \section{Introduction}

 The variational approach to stochastic evolution equations goes back to the work of \cite{bensoussan_equations_1972, KR79, Par75}.
 Detailed information on the topic can also be found in the monographs \cite{LR15,Rozov}.
-Further progress was made in the papers \cite{brzezniak_strong_2014}, where the L\'evy case was considered, and in \cite{rockner_2010}, where the local monotonicity conditions are weakened.
-Recently in the papers \cite{GHV, neelima_2020} a new type of coercivity condition has been found which gives sufficient conditions for $L^p(\Omega)$-estimates as well.
+Further progress was made in the papers \cite{brzezniak_strong_2014, Gyo82}, where the L\'evy and the semimartingale case were considered respectively.
+Other forms of extensions of the variational setting have been proposed in several papers, and the reader is referred to \cite{Barb19, BarRoc,Gess12, rockner_2010, MarSca18, ScaSte1, ScaSte2} and references therein.
+Recently, in the papers \cite{GHV, neelima_2020} a new type of coercivity condition has been found which gives sufficient conditions for $L^p(\Omega)$-estimates as well.

 As usual we assume that $(V, H, V^*)$ is a triple of spaces such that $V\hookrightarrow H\hookrightarrow V^*$, where we use the identification of the Hilbert space $H$ and its dual, and where $V^*$ is the dual with respect to the inner product of $H$.
 In the classical framework $V$ can be a Banach space, but since we will be dealing with non-degenerate quasi-linear equations only, it will be natural to assume $V$ is a Hilbert space as well.
 The stochastic evolution equation we consider can be written in the abstract form: